Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Introduction

 We consider the numerical solution of nonlinear dispersive wave equations that exhibit highly oscillatory behaviour in both time and space.
 As a concrete example, we focus on the nonlinear Klein--Gordon equation in the scaling known as the nonrelativistic limit regime; see e.g.~\cite{bao2012analysis,bao2014uniformly,faou2014asymptotic,baumstark2018uniformly}.
 With a small parameter $0<\eps\ll 1$, we consider

 where the solution $u = u(t,x)$ is complex-valued.
-Here, $\lambda$ is a fixed nonzero real number independent of $\eps$, and $T$ is a fixed final time.
+Here, $\lambda$ is a fixed nonzero real number independent of $\eps$, and $T>0$ is a final time independent of $\eps$.
 The initial conditions are given by modulated highly oscillatory exponentials,